Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 In La Neveria, Josephina concocted a watercress frittata that would have passed muster at the best Canadian restaurant.
 At higher altitudes, the cabins had wood-burning fireplaces that removed the chill as we tucked thick wool blankets under our chins.

 All good, but as anyone who has hiked above a certain altitude knows, a slope that would normally go unnoticed can make one’s heart race.

-For the first three days, we remained at about 3,000 metres and I felt as though the fat circus lady’s legs had been transplanted onto my hips.
-We were lucky to cover three kilometres in an hour.
+For the first three days, we remained at about 3,000 m and I felt as though the fat circus lady’s legs had been transplanted onto my hips.
+We were lucky to cover 3 km in an hour.

-Then we dropped down to nearer 2,000 metres.
+Then we dropped down to nearer 2,000 m.
 Suddenly, I was bursting with energy.
 Those fat legs had been replaced by Secretariat’s.

 I savoured the combined effects of increased oxygen and being hike-ready.
 Much as I’d loved the thin, crisp mountain air, I reveled in the mounting humidity as the temperature climbed above 20 degrees.

 The stones that had weighed down my pack turned to feathers, and we congratulated ourselves for electing to carry our gear rather than have it transported (an option on offer).